Moise Mbiye: Musical career

-Mbiye released his first solo single, "Chantant Alleluia".
+Mbiye released his first solo single, "Chantant Alleluia" included in the album.
 It was composed by his father and featured his sister Lydie Mbiye and Mike Kalambay.
-Mbiye later rejuvenated Les Etoiles de Praise. which recorded the album Plus que cristal.
+Mbiye later rejuvenated Les Étoiles de Louange. which recorded the album Plus que cristal.

-A year after that second album, Mbiye left the group and released his first album, Influence.
-Two years later, he released his second album Le Coeur de L'agneau which was also successful.
+A year after that second album, Mbiye left the group and released his first album, "Influence" in 2007.
+After years of recording and filming, Mbiye released his second album titled "Le Coeur de L'agneau" in 2009 with Sardonyx Production which was also successful and featured leading songs such as Na ndimi and Zala na ngai.